DSchroer/DPrez/README.md

 ```

 ### Usage
 DPrez works by reading your `.md` files and creating html presentations out of them.

+To separate the file into multiple slides add the magic `<!-- slide -->` comment between them.

 Simply point it to the correct file:

 ```
 dprez ./path/to/md [--watch] [--theme <themefile>]